-Application forms to become a taxi or private hire vehicle driver are available to download below, along with the relevant guidance notes (introductory guidance notes are available in a number of translations).
+Application forms to become a taxi or private hire vehicle driver are available to download from the Documents section of this page along with the relevant guidance notes (introductory guidance notes are available in a number of translations).
 You can also either telephone or email the taxi and private hire licensing section and ask for application forms to be sent to your home address or you can call in person and ask for the necessary application form.

 There are specific requirements that you must meet in order to progress with an application.

-- you must undergo a group 2 medical examination with your GP
+- you must undergo a group 2 medical examination with your own GP

-- you must undergo and pass both an English comprehension and a knowledge test prior to being granted a licence.
+- you must undergo and pass both an English comprehension and knowledge tests prior to being granted a licence.

 You must attend the licensing office in person to make an appointment to begin the application process.
-You must also pay the applicable fee at this time.
-Fees may be paid via cash, debit card or cheque, supported by a current bankers card.
+You must also pay the applicable fee at this time and fees can be paid via cash, debit card or cheque.
 All cheques should be made payable to Leeds City Council.
 Please see our guide to obtaining a licence for a full list of our fees.
-This is available to available to download below.

-You will be given a half hour slot with a licensing officer to process your application, including the completion of a DBS disclosure.
-We use an appointment system to make sure that that existing licensed drivers are not inconvenienced by being off the road longer than is necessary and that unnecessary queues do not build up in the licensing office.
+You will be given a half hour slot with a licensing officer to process your application.
+We use an appointment system to make sure that existing licensed drivers are not inconvenienced by being off the road longer than is necessary and that unnecessary queues do not build up in the licensing office.
 Missed appointments may result in an administrative fee being applied.

 I have a conviction, will this prevent me from becoming a licensed Hackney carriage or private hire driver?

-The taxi and private hire licensing section must be satisfied that the drivers it licenses are safe, honest and trustworthy – ‘fit and proper’ to hold a licence.
+The Council must be satisfied that the drivers it licenses are safe, honest and trustworthy – ‘fit and proper’ to hold a licence.